 Information for Councils about the Streamlined Bushfire Management Overlay (BMO) Schedule Project (the Schedule Project).

-Some key points about the Schedule Project and the draft schedules:
+Some key points about the Schedule Project:

 - they are enabling – there is no reduction in landowner rights as applicants can choose whether they accept all the modified requirements of the schedule or apply for a planning permit under the standard BMO provisions.